infinilabs/crawler/README.md

 It's safety to press `ctrl+c` stop the current running Gopa, Gopa will handle the rest,saving the checkpoint, you may restore the job later,the world is still in your hand.

-If you are running `Gopa` as daemon, you can stop it like this:
+If you are running `Gopa` as daemon, you may stop it like this:

 ```
  kill -QUIT `pgrep gopa`